harkishanpansuriya/Flutter_Interview_Questions/questions.md

         - Flutter and Dart command-line tools to develop, build, test and compile your apps across platforms.

-4. Why `Flutter` uses `Dart` as Programming Language?
+2. Why `Flutter` uses `Dart` as Programming Language and Why does it generally take a long time to develop a Flutter app??

-   Flutter uses Dart as its programming language because Dart is declarative and programmatic, making it easy for developers to read and visualize.
+    - Flutter uses Dart as its programming language because Dart is declarative and programmatic, making it easy for developers to read and visualize.
 Dart also allows Flutter to avoid the need for a separate declarative layout language like XML or JSX.

-   Dart is faster than JavaScript because it can be compiled both AOT (Ahead-of-Time) and JIT ( Just-in-Time).
+    - Dart is faster than JavaScript because it can be compiled both AOT (Ahead-of-Time) and JIT ( Just-in-Time).
 Flutter uses JIT compilation for development and AOT for launching the application.
 Release versions of Flutter apps on all platforms use ahead-of-time (AOT) compilation, except for on the Web, where code is transpiled to JavaScript.

+    - Because Flutter generates a device-specific IPA or APK file, building a Flutter application takes substantially longer the first time.
+This method, which normally takes a long time, uses Xcode and Gradle to build a file.

-5. Tell the full form of API.
+3. Tell the full form of API.

     - Application Programming Interface.

-6. Diff between the Package and plugin in Flutter?
+4. Diff between the Package and plugin in Flutter?

    **Package in Flutter:**
     - It's like a gift box with reusable code.
 A package is a collection of Dart files containing